palasthotel/wp-components/README.md

 ## Usage

-Add the following to your theme or plugins composer.json
+Add the following to your composer.json

 ```json
 {